Knowledge base

 Prerequisites

-• To be an administrator or legal representative (users with limited rights (collaborators and clients) having access to this product will not be able to do it).
+- Be an administrator or legal representative (users with limited rights (collaborators and clients) who have access to this product will not be able to do this).

 To suspend email addresses:

-4. Confirm by clicking the red button to suspend the use of the addresses (reception is not interrupted but consultation is impossible):
+- Confirm by clicking on the red button to suspend the use of addresses (reception is not interrupted but consultation is impossible):

 Block a user from the Organization

-To quickly block a user from the Organization in case of a security incident, contact Infomaniak support by authenticating (with the support code for example) and by justifying your request.
+To quickly block a user from the Organization, in case of a security incident, contact Infomaniak support by authenticating (via the support code for example) and by justifying your request.

 Thus, the main critical services, such as the Manager, the kDrive Web app and the Web Mail app will be inaccessible.
-Depending on the situation, also refer to these links to block other services like messaging (IMAP / SMTP) or Web services.
+Depending on the situation, also refer to these links to block other services such as messaging (IMAP / SMTP) or Web services.

-To avoid blocking the user yourself but instead guide them through a procedure to secure their account, refer to this other guide.
+To not block the user yourself but to indicate a procedure for them to follow to secure their account, refer to this other guide.

 This guide explains how to copy the content of one or more existing email addresses from other providers to one or more email accounts managed by Infomaniak, using the Infomaniak import tool!